RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-03/2-creating-an-app-from-a-spreadsheet.md

 In this lab, you will learn how to create an APEX application using data imported from a spreadsheet.

 ## Introduction
 Now that you are logged into your workspace, you can start creating APEX applications.
-In this lab, you will build a simple application based on a spreadsheet.
+In this lab, you build a simple application based on a spreadsheet.
 Keep in mind that APEX is great for a variety of apps, from simple ones like this to large, sophisticated apps based on local database objects, REST enabled SQL objects, and even REST APIs.

 While APEX developers spend the majority of their time in the App Builder, you should also investigate the SQL Workshop, where you can create and maintain database objects, Team Development, where you can track large APEX development projects, and the App Gallery, which contains numerous productivity and sample apps that can be installed within minutes.